waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - (16, 6), (12, 8), (2, 6): CLOSED (No change).

 ### Test 3: Switch 3 (2, 1) -> ON
-- Status: Moving to turn Switch 2 OFF first.
+- Status: Moving to turn Switch 3 ON.
 - Observations: PENDING.

 # Area Notes